 Since 1963, the UP Law Complex Information and Publications Division has been working towards making the law more accessible to students, law practitioners, government agencies and administrators, and discerning readers to fulfill its public service mandate.
-IPD collaborate with other UP Law Complex institutes in specialized focus areas to provide a holistic approach on scholastic works such as studies, monographs, research papers, articles.
-They make sure that there is cognizance on timely legal issues and partners with internationally recognized authors, respected Philippine legal experts, and top educators.
+IPD collaborates with other UP Law Complex institutes in specialized focus areas to provide a holistic approach to legal education.through scholastic works such as studies, monographs, research papers, and journal articles, ensuring that there is cognizance of timely legal issues and partners with internationally recognized authors, respected Philippine legal experts, and top educators.

-Some of the Publications’ notable programs are the following:
+Some of the notable Publication programs are the following:

-- Textbook Writing Project – As the division’s benchmark series, this offers law students affordable textbooks and reference materials from UP Law’s faculty.
-Resources available covers the core subjects in legal education, and offers in-depth analysis of the law in the local context.
+- Textbook Writing Project – As the division’s benchmark series, it offers law students affordable textbooks and reference materials authored by UP Law faculty members.
+The textbooks cover the core subjects in legal education, and offer in-depth analysis of the law in the local context.
 The ongoing project has released definitive volumes that have become indispensable for the study of Philippine law.

 - Annual Bar Examination materials – A select group of experts and authorities in each Bar subject craft suggested answers to bar examination questions covering all subjects in the Bar examinations on a yearly basis.
-The finalized output is then transmitted to the Chairman of the Supreme Court Bar Examination Committee who then relays copies to the respective examiners.
+The final output is then transmitted to the Chairman of the Supreme Court Bar Examination Committee who, in turn, relays copies to the respective Bar examiners.

 Phone: (+632) 8 920 5514 loc.
 219 or 221